David B. Dennis

 Dennis has been recognized for excellence in teaching and was a recipient of a Master Teacher Award in the College of Arts and Sciences in both 2000 and 2003 and the Provost’s Award for Excellence in Teaching Freshmen in 2015.
 In 2010, he organized and moderated the film series Made in West/East Germany: Chicago-wide Commemoration of the 20th Anniversary of German Reunification in conjunction with the Goethe-Institut Chicago, DePaul University, Northwestern University, and the University of Illinois-Chicago.
 In 1993, he hosted the Topography of Terror: Gestapo, SS, and Reichssicherheitshauptamt on the Prinz-Albrecht Terrain Exhibit at Loyola University, in cooperation with the Goethe-Institut Chicago and the German Consulate in Chicago.
 Dennis also served as the Graduate Program Director in the History Department from 2011-2014.

-Modern German History, History of Western Humanities, Music and History, Beethoven Studies, History of National Socialism, History of Computing
+Modern German Cultural History, History of Western Humanities, Music and History, Beethoven Studies, History of National Socialism, History of Computing

 History 101 Western Civilization: The Evolution of Western Ideas and Institutions to the 17th Century